EarthScope/ringserver/doc/ringserver.md

 <p >Custom HTTP headers may be included in HTTP responses using the <b>HTTPHeader</b> config file parameter.
 This can be used, for example, to enable cross-site HTTP requests via Cross-Origin Resource Sharing (CORS).</p>

-## <a id='mini-seed-archiving'>Mini-Seed Archiving</a>
+## <a id='miniseed-archiving'>Miniseed Archiving</a>

-<p >Using either the <b>-MSWRITE</b> command line option or the <b>MSeedWrite</b> config file parameter the server can be configured to write all Mini-SEED data records received via DataLink to a user defined directory and file structure.
+<p >Using either the <b>-MSWRITE</b> command line option or the <b>MSeedWrite</b> config file parameter the server can be configured to write all miniSEED data records received via DataLink to a user defined directory and file structure.
 The archive <i>format</i> argument is expanded for each packet processed using the following flags:</p>

 <pre >
   <b>n</b> : network code, white space removed